Note: This post was originally published on April 2, 2015. It has been updated to reflect the current admissions and enrollment cycle.

 - Upon successful login, select View Application Status and then click on View Decision.

 - Hit the Respond Now button to accept or decline the waitlist offer.

 If you accept, that’s fine; you’re on our waitlist.
 But this is very important to know – nothing is guaranteed.
 Your first responsibility is to yourself and your future.

-Even if you accept a spot, make sure you secure a place for yourself at another university or college that you’re enthusiastic about and that has extended an offer of admission.
-Make the necessary enrollment response to ensure you're part of their fall 2017 freshman class.
+Even if you accept a spot, make sure you secure a place for yourself at another university or college that you’re pleased with and that has extended an offer of admission.
+Do the paperwork; turn it in – make sure you’re part of the fall freshman class.

 Accepting a spot on our waitlist does not bind you to U-M.